-a.
-Government legislation: While subsidies were in place, the price paid for any spare electricity not used by the school and exported to the grid was guaranteed by the government.
+- a.
+Government legislation: Once each system is installed and registered, where applicable the subsidy tariff is fixed for 20 years.
+However, changes in government legislation may affect the profitability of the CBS's renewable energy projects.
+While government subsidies were in place, the price paid for any spare electricity not used by the school and exported to the grid was guaranteed by the government.
 The model assumes that we will continue to sell electricity to green electricity providers such as Good Energy at similar prices. (~5p a unit) adjusted to inflation over the next 20 years.
 This is very likely for at least the next 5 years, but no longer guaranteed for the full 20 years as before.
 Income from export is generally less than 20% of total income for projects in the future, but if electricity export prices halved within 10 years, the CBS could struggle to pay back interest and even capital.

 b.
 Electricity prices: If mains electricity prices fell rather than rose over time as expected, schools might default on their contract with the CBS and refuse to pay the contracted price for solar electricity if higher than mains electricity.
-This risk is partly reduced by the schools' entitlement to a profit share that should counteract the higher contracted solar electricity price vs. lower mains prices. c.
-Interest adjusted by inflation: By offering a lower, but inflation adjusted return to bondholders, the risk to the CBS and Bond holders is reduced.
+This risk is partly reduced by the schools' entitlement to a profit - c.
+Interest rates: By offering an inflation linked interest return to bondholders, the risk to the CBS and Bond holders is reduced.
 Previously 5% interest was offered regardless of inflation, yet the income to the CBS is adjusted to RPI.
 Therefore in cases of low inflation real returns to bond holders were too high and the CBS and schools suffered.
-Simply offering 2% fixed now would conversely be unfair on bondholders if interest rates rise again.
+Simply offering 2% fixed now would conversely be unfair on bondholders at current inflations rates.
 By adjusting interest paid by RPI both parties are shielded from normal inflation rate changes.
 In the event that inflation rates became negative or rose by more than 3% a year, the CBS would pay a minimum of 2% and a maximum of 5% total interest in any year.